 5. Insert a Chart

 Note: The graph pictured has the axis formatted with the Year value removed.
-There are a number of formats available in the graph format menu option.
+There are several formats available in the graph format menu option.